drivendataorg/cookiecutter-data-science/docs/docs/using-the-template.md

 gh repo create
 ```

 You'll be asked a series of questions to set up the repository on GitHub.
 Once you're done you'll be able to push the changes in your local repository to GitHub.

-## Create a Python virutal environment
+## Create a Python virtual environment

 We often use Python for our data science projects.
 We use a virtual environment to manage the packages we use in our project.
 This is a way to keep the packages we use in our project separate from the packages we use in other projects.
 This is especially important when we are working on multiple projects at the same time.